-From E-Rate to iPads, education in the 21st century involves the integration of technology across all areas of operation.
-Embedding technology into public education requires legal expertise that can anticipate and address instruction, employment, student, special education, and business issues.
+From E-Rate to iPads, education in the digital age involves the integration of technology across all areas of operation.
+Embedding technology into public education requires legal skills that recognize the interconnectedness of infrastructure, procurement, professional development, labor implications, policy and communications.
+Yet, in many cases, the technology is moving faster than the law.
 F3 is committed to assisting clients with the challenges and complexities presented by the digital revolution, providing the legal expertise to help education leaders avoid costly missteps.

 From social media polices to hiring and evaluating online instruction and instructors to collective bargaining, a variety of issues can stem from the integration of technology in the classrooms.
 F3’s eMatters legal team provides comprehensive services across all labor areas.

 We assist clients in developing acceptable use polices for student-owned technology/mobile devices, and student use of district-owned property.
 Additionally, we counsel clients regarding the implementation of electronic IEPs and requisite steps to protect student privacy.
 We work with clients to design policies that help protect student cyber safety including physical, psychological, reputational, and legal safety.